B – Middle School

 Each team is allowed to enter only one Boomilever, built prior to the competition.
 All participants must properly wear eye protection at all times.
 Participants without proper eye

 protection must be immediately informed and given a chance to obtain eye protection if time allows.
-Participants without proper eye protection will not be allowed to compete and be placed in Tier 4.
+Participants without proper eye protection will not be allowed to compete and be placed in Tier 3.
 Participants may NOT bring any equipment such as levels or squares.
-The Event Supervisor will provide the Test Apparatus and tools/materials for measurement
+The Event Supervisor will provide the Test Apparatus and tools/materials for measurement.

 High score wins.
 Scoring for this event is based on efficiency.
-There is an added base bonus this year.
+There is an added bonus this year for holding all 15kg.
 The following formula will be used:

 (Load supported + load score bonus)/Mass of Boomilever

-The goal is not to build the strongest boomilever, it is to build the most efficient boomilever.
-Most winning boomilevers will break before hitting 15kg.
+The goal is not to build the strongest boomilever, it is to build the most efficient boomilever, so it has to be strong, but light.

 Students will also have to estimate what their load supported will be this year.
 This number will be used only in tie breaker situations.